babos/AdvancedGsmClient/README.md

 # AdvancedGsmClient
-Arduino-style GSM application clients for SIM7020 that take advantage of on-chip applications such as HTTP(S) that already include IPv6 support.
+Arduino-style GSM application clients for SIM7020 that take advantage of on-chip applications such as MQTT(S) and HTTP(S) that already include IPv6 support.

 ## Overview